dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:package:valid`

-Validates a package to check whether it only contains valid metadata as per metadata coverage
+Validates a package directory to check whether it only contains valid metadata as per metadata coverage

 ```
 USAGE